mafi2/mafi2.github.io/index.md

 ### Projects
 Bachelor thesis: _"Conditional Similarity Learning for Multilabel Classification of Medical Images"_ supervised by Prof. Ommer [(Machine Vision and Learning Group)](https://ommer-lab.com).
-* Created new deep metric learning approach to classify thorax diseases using Tensorflow
+* Created new deep metric learning approach to classify thorax diseases using TensorFlow
 * Made it possible to learn more about the similarity of diseases by creating a <i>disentangled</i> representation space
 * Increased classification ROC AUC score by 6% over the baseline

 Hackathon challenge: _"Bias Free AI"_ by IBM at Q Summit in Mannheim
-* Implemented efficient algorithm in python to solve the problem of a <i>fair</i> assignment of teachers to a school
+* Implemented efficient algorithm in Python to solve the problem of a <i>fair</i> assignment of teachers to a school
 * Used machine learning techniques such as k means clustering and k nearest neighbor classification
 * Applied solution to real world data and won 2nd place